 - Get quotes from at least three companies.

 No matter how carefully you drive, it is inevitable that your car will be damaged or broken at some time during the life of the vehicle.

 Your windshield may be chipped or cracked by a flying piece of roadside rock, or you may get a cracked windshield by hitting a pothole or even another vehicle - it happens.

 For your side and back glass, damage is often caused by vandalism, or by a break-in.

 Side windows are often the preferred option for thieves who smash them with something hard like a pry bar or a hammer to get hold of anything of value.

 The myWindshield network of auto glass professionals are there when you need them, along with competitive prices.

 You will get the best deal available, because all our partners are independent operators, and that gives them the flexibility to offer the best prices, combined with a truly personalized service, that simply cannot be matched by the larger national companies.

 Table of contents:

-- Why do windshield replacement costs vary?
+- Why do auto glass repair prices vary?